Insight

 “The Britain that is going to be formed in the white heat of this revolution,” he added, would require leaders of all stripes to embrace the spirit of “our scientific age”.

-It’s a sentiment that could grace any podium ahead of the UK’s upcoming general election.
-As back then, the next government will face some serious structural challenges.
+As back then, the new UK government will face some serious structural challenges.
 The UK economy has barely recovered to pre-pandemic levels.
 Demand on public services is increasing faster than the state’s capacity to keep up.
 Long-term productivity growth has lagged behind almost all of its major peers, with median household incomes now around 20 percent lower than in Germany.
 And issues such as the climate crisis and an ageing population loom large on the horizon.

 Wilson was right: the best way to solve such systemic problems is through innovation.
 Generative AI, green energy, the nascent space economy, and advances in the life sciences such as mRNA vaccines and synthetic biology all have the potential to take policymakers out of the zero sum game that so often characterises a ministerial brief.